Sun Devil® Athletics

 🏈 Come prepared

-- Check the weather: There are no umbrellas allowed.
+• Check the weather.
 Should a monsoon storm occur, some areas could become muddy.
+Pack accordingly.
+Pop-up tents and umbrellas are not allowed.

-- Be ready to walk: Parking is limited (ADA parking is available with a decal), and the route from parking to the practice field includes uphill and downhill sections.
+• Be ready to walk.
+Parking is limited (ADA parking is available with a decal), and the walk to the practice field includes uphill and downhill sections.
 A cart service will be running, but carts won’t be available for everyone at all times.
-Thank you for your patience.

 🏈 Out of bounds

-- The cabins and team areas are not accessible to the public: We ask you stay near the field.
+• The cabins and team areas are not accessible to the public

 🏈 The experience